 Chronic scrotum pain can be a deliberating and serious condition for many men.

-Botox is a neurotoxin that blocks the release of a chemical signal from nerve to muscle, reducing muscle contraction.
+Botox is just one brand of a neurotoxin called botulinum toxin.
+It blocks the release of a chemical signal from nerve to muscle, reducing muscle contraction.
 A number of studies have reported that this therefore eases the pain for men suffering with CPS, for far longer than typical antidotes.

 What is Scrotox?

 Okay, so this is where things get interesting.
-I suspect in the same way that women noticed their lines and wrinkles vanished when using Botox to treat other medical conditions, clearly some men noticed other 'benefits' to having Botox injected in their scrotum, sparking a new demand for Scrotox.
+I suspect in the same way that women noticed their lines and wrinkles vanished when using botulinum toxin to treat other medical conditions, clearly some men noticed other 'benefits' to having it injected in their scrotum, sparking a new demand for Scrotox.

-Men's Health magazine reports that more and more men are looking to seek the treatment for the same reason you’d want regular Botox: the guys want fewer wrinkles on their balls.
+Men's Health magazine reports that more and more men are looking to seek the treatment for the same reason you’d want regular wrinkle relaxing injections: the guys want fewer wrinkles on their balls.